Stone Garrett Player Props: Nationals vs. Athletics

 Stone Garrett At The Plate

-- Garrett has 12 doubles, seven home runs and 22 walks while batting .254.
+- Garrett has 12 doubles, seven home runs and 23 walks while hitting .260.

-- Looking at the 74 games he has played this year, he's went deep in seven of them (9.5%), and in 3.1% of his trips to the plate.
+- In 9.3% of his games this year, he has homered, and 3% of his trips to the dish.

-- Garrett has driven in a run in 17 games this year (23.0%), including six games with more than one RBI (8.1%).
-He has also driven home three or more of his team's runs in three contests.
+- Garrett has driven home a run in 18 games this season (24.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.